London and Lancashire Insurance: London and Lancashire becomes a composite

 The west end branch at 59-60 Pall Mall, designed in 1906 by Sir Guy Dawber.
 It was destroyed during the Blitz.

 Fothergill retired in 1898 and was succeeded by [Sir] Frederick Pascoe Rutter as general manager.
-Rutter had joined the London & Lancashire Company as an apprentice, aged 14, becoming head of the foreign department at the age of 26 and general manager and secretary of the company at 40.
+Rutter had joined the London and Lancashire Insurance Company as an apprentice, aged 14, becoming head of the foreign department at the age of 26 and general manager and secretary of the company at 40.
 Rutter's contribution was to move London and Lancashire from a pure fire company to a composite insurer, establishing these new areas through acquisition.
 Almost immediately, London and Lancashire bought another three U.S. companies, the largest being the Orient of Hartford, Connecticut; its premiums of £265,000 helped London and Lancashire's premiums to pass £1 million in 1901.
 The company's involvement in accident insurance came with the 1901 purchase of Manchester's Equitable Fire and Accident Office.
 This was reinforced by the purchase of Scottish Employers and Accident Insurance in 1904 and Law Accident Assurance of London in 1907 – the latter's £300,000 premium making London and Lancashire one of the largest accident insurers in the country.
 The third front also came in 1907 with the purchase of Standard Marine Insurance of Liverpool.
-In 1912, London and Lancashire became a limited company with the power to transact life assurance and in 1919 bought Law Union and Rock for that purpose.
+In 1912, London and Lancashire became a limited company with the power to transact life assurance and in 1919 bought the Law Union and Rock Insurance Company for that purpose.
+Law Union and Rock had itself been formed in 1909 by a merger between Law Union and Crown Insurance Company and Rock Life Assurance Company.

 Insurance is subject to disasters.
 The 1906 San Francisco earthquake caused extensive fire damage; London and Lancashire bore the largest losses of the British companies: a net loss of £925,000.
 There were also significant losses from fire damage after the Valparaiso earthquake in the same year, and from the Great Baltimore Fire of 1904.
-Paradoxically, World War I was positive for the company as marine risks were borne by the Government.
+Paradoxically, World War I was positive for the company as marine risks were borne by the government.
 Between 1914 and 1919 premiums for fire doubled to £3.3 million; marine rose tenfold to £2.2 million; accident 50 per cent to £1.2 million; and there was a £0.4 million surplus in the life fund.